CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Dataset Descriptions

-\paragraph{RR evaluation protocol.} We use PanCollection ReducedData directly for RR evaluation.
+We use PanCollection ReducedData directly for RR evaluation.
 Each RR sample provides PAN $P$ from \texttt{/PAN}, LRMS $M$ from \texttt{/MS}, aligned upsampled MS $\tilde{M}$ from \texttt{/LMS}, and pseudo ground-truth HRMS $X$ from \texttt{/GT}.
 All methods take $P$ and $\tilde{M}$ as inputs and predict fused HRMS $\hat{X}$ at the PAN scale.
 We report full-reference metrics computed between $\hat{X}$ and $X$.
-Metric definitions and computation details are provided in Appendix~\ref{app:evaluation}.
+Metric usage is summarized in Appendix~\ref{app:evaluation}.